telerik/xaml-docs/controls/radradialmenu/features/configuration.md

 ## Automatically Size the MenuItems

-Since the __R1 2021__ release, the RadRadialMenu can autosize its items.
+Since the __R1 2021__ release, the RadRadialMenu can auto-size its items.
 This enables the option of defining more than 8 items per level.
 In order to turn on this feature, set the __AutoSizeMenuItems__ property of the RadRadialMenu to __True__.

 #### __[XAML] Example 2: Setting the AutoSizeMenuItems property__